 Compost piles need air and moisture.
 Water may need to be added to keep a pile moist or your compost may need to be protected from rain to prevent your pile from becoming too wet.

+Sometimes I just need more compost than what I could make.
 When purchasing compost – Read the label or if purchasing in bulk ask what is in the compost!
 Biosolids means composted human waste.
 Whether or not you want to use it or other ingredients that the compost may contain at least you will be aware of what you are buying.
-Some products labelled compost contain some compost mixed with other things such as synthetic fertilizers.
-I have seen products labelled “Garden Soil” what are 100% compost.
+Some products labeled compost contain some compost mixed with other things such as synthetic fertilizers.
+I have seen products labeled “Garden Soil” that are 100% compost.

 To learn more about composting including various methods for outdoor and indoor composting sign up for my free gardening lessons and weekly garden tips and/or check my calendar for classes or schedule a class.